KrakSat-2016/kraksat-webapp/README.md

 ## Installation

+First, copy `config/local.json.example` to `config/local.json` and change the values if necessary.

-First, make sure you have `npm` installed.
+Make sure you have `npm` installed.
 Then, execute:

 ```
 npm install